Roasted Greek Vegetables:

-Roasted Greek Vegetables: Roasted Greek Veggies, splash a little mediterranean flavor into your everyday cooking.
-This flavorful Greek roasted vegetable recipe will add a delightful side dish to your dinner table with very little effort.
+Roasted Greek Veggies, splash a little mediterranean flavor into your everyday cooking.
+This flavorful Greek roasted vegetable recipe will add a delightful side dish to your dinner table with very little effort and make an excellent addition to other recipes like salads, wraps, and grain bowls.

 What Vegetables Can Be Roasted Together?

-I love oven roasted vegetables!
-Not only is roasted vegetables a simple method of cooking veggies, it can really kick up the flavor in a dish.
+Not only is roasting simple method of cooking, it can also really kick up the flavor in a vegetable.

-When it comes to roasting, there are so many choices:
+When it comes to roasting, there are so many combination choices:

-- Sometimes it’s nice to roast carrots and green beans when you are in the mood for a down to earth home cooked feel.
+- It’s nice to mix roast carrots for a bit it crunchiness, and green beans for a juicy burst when you are in the mood for a down to earth feel.

 For the Roasted Greek Vegetables I used a combination of squash, tomatoes, peppers, and onions, all seasoned with tasty greek flavors, and roasted to perfection.

-What are Some Spices to Put on Roasted Veggies?
+What Spices Should I Put on Roasted Greek Veggies?

-- However, when I am wanting to satisfy and Italian food craving but want a light snack, I may roast zucchini and tomato with some traditional Italian spices like oregano, garlic, and thyme, or rosemary and garlic.
-That is what I did with this Italian Chicken Sheet Pan Meal.
+- If you are wanting to satisfy and Italian food craving but want a light snack, I may roast zucchini and tomato with some traditional Italian spices like oregano, garlic, and thyme, or rosemary and garlic.
+If that sounds delicious then try this Italian Chicken Sheet Pan Meal.

-- If I’m just roasting some carrots, sometimes a little cinnamon and brown sugar are a nice addition, adding an element of cozy sweetness to my carrots.
+- If I’m just roasting carrots, a little cinnamon and brown sugar add an element of sweetness.

 - Salt and Pepper (simple enhancement of flavor)